bscotch/stitch/packages/vscode/README.md

 Stitch provides context-aware "semantic highlighting" for all symbols.

 Depending on your VSCode Theme, you may need to enable semantic highlighting to get the full effect.
 Additionally, you may want to tweak the colors for the different symbol types.

+Stitch provides themes that already include semantic highlighting support.
+Try them out by opening the command palette and searching for "Preferences: Color Theme", then selecting one of the "Stitch" themes.

 Here's an example of how you might update your `settings.json`: